17 Best Sales Tips for 2023 (From Top Sales Consultants)

 “Sales is more than just making people like you or being mindlessly charismatic.
 There’s a specific process and interest involved.”

-While being charismatic isn’t a fault, it should be tapered with a healthy dose of genuine curiosity and interest in your customers.
+While being charismatic isn’t a fault, the best salespeople know it should be tapered with a healthy dose of genuine curiosity and interest in your potential customers.
 This becomes even more important when you step into a sales management role.
 Our CEO Steli Efti told the story of how he learned the importance of not over-relying on charisma when managing a team.

 For sales leaders, coaching can be a difficult process.
-Some avoid it completely, others coach in a haphazard or critical way.
+Some avoid it completely, and others run sales training in a haphazard or critical way.

 Alberto Nodale has coached and consulted with various sales teams, and he says that one of the most important ways to create a conducive environment for learning is to make it fun.